e11community/function-deployer/README.md

 @e11community/function-deployer is a library to automatically deploy Firebase Functions in groups.

-Engineering11 built this module to accommodate deploying a large number of functions (100+) in a CI/CD environment based on the currently recommended approach of grouping functions.
+Engineering11 built this module to accommodate deploying a large number of functions (100+) in a CI/CD environment based on the recommended approach of grouping functions.
+This does not speed up deployment but trys to provide a reliable approach given the limitations of deploying Firebase Functions.

+This module will automatically group functions into a shard of 15 (by default, override with command line arg) and deploy  shards until all functions are deployed.
+Using GCP Cloud Build it takes ~10 minutes for 100 functions.

 ## Prerequisites